AMetudiantOC/Booki_P2/README.md

 ## Contributing
 * Fork and clone the repository
 * Modify code and make proposals
-* You have the possibility to change the size of the images
+* Different image sizes are available in the "assets/images/" folder if you want to change them
 * Review changes
 * Send a download request